sublimemarch/so-you-just-learned/README.md

 **[4 Things Men Are Really Doing When They ‘Play Devil’s Advocate’ Against Feminism](http://everydayfeminism.com/2015/09/playing-devils-advocate/)** - Why your devil’s advocate arguments aren’t as novel or as necessary as you think they are.

-**[An Open Letter to Priviliged People Who Play Devil’s Advocate](http://feministing.com/2014/05/30/an-open-letter-to-privileged-people-who-play-devils-advocate/)** - A harsher and more direct open letter about devils advocacy, and what it does to people who have to defend themselves against it every day of their lives.
+**[An Open Letter to Privileged People Who Play Devil’s Advocate](http://feministing.com/2014/05/30/an-open-letter-to-privileged-people-who-play-devils-advocate/)** - A harsher and more direct open letter about devils advocacy, and what it does to people who have to defend themselves against it every day of their lives.

 **[Stop Calling Women Nags](http://www.harpersbazaar.com/culture/features/a12063822/emotional-labor-gender-equality/)** - Examples of emotional labor within one woman's life